phalcon/documentation/docs/db-models-cache.md

 To achieve this we need to intercept the intermediate representation (IR) generated by the PHQL parser and customize the cache accordingly:

-The first task is to create a custom builder, so we can generate a totally customized query:
+The first is create a custom builder, so we can generate a totally customized query:

 ```php
 <?php